Exact Solutions of the SU(2) Yang-Mills Equations from a Static Ansatz: The Yang-Mills Equations and A Simple SU(2) Static Solution

-\begin{remark} The Reduction to Maxwell-Type Equations.
-If one neglects the ``boxed'' terms (or just let $g=0$), then Eqs. (\ref{eq:DivEYM})-(\ref{eq:CurlBYM}) reduce to the usual forms of Maxwell's equations (in vacuum without sources).
-Namely,
+Here the YM equation (\ref{eq:YM1a}) yields Eq. (\ref{eq:DivEYM-a}) and Eq. (\ref{eq:CurlBYM-a}), the YM equation (\ref{eq:YM1b}) is just the Bianchi identity, which yields Eq. (\ref{eq:CurlEYM}) and Eq. (\ref{eq:DivBYM}).
+If one neglects the ``boxed'' terms (or just let $g=0$), then the YM equations reduce to the usual forms of Maxwell's equations (in vacuum without sources).
+Eq. (\ref{eq:CurlEYM}) and Eq. (\ref{eq:DivBYM}) are originated from the Bianchi identity (\ref{eq:YM1b}), which is satisfied automatically.
+Therefore, to find the static solutions of the YM equations, we only need to focus on Eq. (\ref{eq:DivEYM-a}) and Eq. (\ref{eq:CurlBYM-a}), namely,